Siyer2/linktree-test/README.md

 ## Extendability (please have a look at the TODO comments, but I'll write them here too):
 - Move endpoints out of the index file
-- Write a sign up/sign in endpoint using JWT.
+- Write a sign up/sign in endpoint and have private endpoints such as /generateLink use a JWT token.
 Get the user ID from the bearer token rather than as a body param
 - Verify that the random ID is not already in use
 - Upload newLink to a storage